Nurse Educator Certificate Program

 Please note that the course is offered in English, and registration is limited.
 The registration fee does not include the cost of the required course text.
 Participants are responsible for purchasing the required text.

 Page-Cutrara, K., & Bradley, P. (Eds.).
 (2020).
-The role of the nurse educator in Canada.
+The Role of the Nurse Educator in Canada.
 Canadian Association of Schools of Nursing.

 Cancellations